-- Repair spalling in secondary members. - Repair spalling in the deck soffit and/or concrete girders.
+- Repair Yellow-tagged (YT) timber members. - Repair spalling in secondary members. - Repair spalling in the deck soffit and/or concrete girders.
 If not excessive, this could be a Priority 3. - Priority 3 A Priority 3 repair is generally a minor nonstructural or "Housekeeping" type of repair that could evolve into a higher priority if not corrected.